 When Covid hits, you pivot and have an intimate wedding in Yosemite National Park!
 And you make it more amazing than you ever dreamed it would be!
-That’s exactly what happened with Diana and Justin last September.
+That’s exactly what happened with Diana and Justin in September 2020.
 After their large wedding was put on hold, they quickly changed their plans to have their immediate families only.
 To add to the mix of uncertainty with COVID, the west coast was suffering from one of the worst wildfire seasons ever seen.
 Yosemite National Park closed the week before their intimate wedding because the smoke was so bad.
 But the universe knew this elopement was meant to be and the park opened just in time — literally the evening before!

 Intimate Wedding at Cathedral Beach

 They decided on an intimate wedding ceremony that took place on a chilly fall morning at Cathedral Beach.
 If you want to elope in Yosemite, then don’t forget to check out the National Park Service restrictions to see what’s open and allowed.
 The beach was deserted except for us and the smoke created a beautiful haze to the sky.
 With El Capitan and their family watching on, Diana and Justin promised to love and cherish each other for the rest of their lives.

 After the ceremony, we explored the beach and captured stunning family photos, some serious and some a bit goofy.
 These two families radiated so much love and support for Diana and Justin and it shows in the images.
 Diana and Justin managed to sneak in some fishing for a few minutes!
 What a great idea for some fun elopement ideas on your wedding day!
 (Check out some more over here! – 15 Adventure Elopement Ideas)